sergiocollado/potpourri/Notes_on_Embedded_Systems/notes_on_linux_inner_workings.md

 ### The main runqueue (rq)

  Per CPU there is a runqueue with is a group of all the runnable tasks. rq is defined at kernel/sched.c.
 The runqueue (rq) also handles some statistics about the CPU load, and scheduling domains for load balancing between the CPUs.

+ - Each CPU has an instance of 'struct rq'.
+ - Each runqueue has DL, RT and CFS runqueues with it
+ - Runnable taks are enqueued on those runqueues.
+ - Many more information is available in the rq.

 reference: https://oska874.gitbooks.io/process-scheduling-in-linux/content/chapter2.html